-I have been working in the wedding industry for the last ten years and one of the first questions I am asked by brides –to-be, is which style dress will flatter my body shape?
-The answer is, many but there a few tips I have learnt along the way so I have created this guide to do’s and don’ts for different body types.
+I have been working in the wedding industry for the last ten years and one of the first questions I am asked by brides–to-be, is which style of dress will flatter my body shape?
+The answer is, many but there are a few tips I have learnt along the way so I have created this guide of do’s and don’ts for different body types.

 Don’t worry if you don’t fall exactly into one of these categories, I certainly don’t.
 This is just a guide.

 Pear: Hips are wider than shoulders, defined waist, proportionately slim arms/shoulders.